 Due to the complexity of community development (public administration), communities rely on technical assistance in an attempt to meet community needs.
 Local officials supplement their knowledge with expertise from consultants, for example, and business owners/operators rely on local development officials to help them grow their business.
 When Extension can provide technical expertise to local officials and business owners/operators directly, economic conditions can be better addressed.

 The ultimate goal of this program is to improve economies.
-This is done specifically by developing new industrial/commercial sites, creating/maintaining a healthy small business community, improving infrastructure, fostering an environment that will stimulate entrepreneurial activities, increasing public revenue, and promoting overall quality of life.
+This is done specifically by developing new industrial/commercial sites, creating/maintaining a healthy small business community, improving infrastructure, increasing public revenue, promoting quality of life.